 - How easy is it to unpack and unbox?

 You can watch me unboxing the Emma mattress below.
-It was pretty easy to unbox by myself, but if I’d ordered a Queen or King size having two people would probably be helpful.
-Some mattresses come with a cutter and instructions enclosed to help you remove the plastic.
-Emma didn’t, but that’s no big problem: I just used my scissors as you’ll see.
+It was pretty easy to unbox by myself, even though it was a Queen size.
+The box was 33kg in weight though, so you may want to have two people.
 When you take the plastic off, I highly recommend you do this on the frame you want the mattress to go on, because they can expand out quickly!
-Also, take extra special care not to cut the mattress cover as you’re cutting the plastic.
+Use the cutter provided as scissors could cut the cover!

 Here’s my short unboxing video: